 If it can’t get adequate electricity, Nest says you may have some of these problems:

 - Short battery life.

-- Thermostat motion sensing won’t operate.
+- Thermostat motion sensing is disabled.

-- Your thermostat occasionally disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

-Our Professionals Can Fix Nest Thermostat Issues
+Our Specialists Can Fix Nest Thermostat Troubles

 If you’ve tried Nest thermostat troubleshooting by yourself but can’t solve the problem, a smart thermostat specialist including one from Ilten's can assist you.
 We can diagnose the malfunction and add a C-wire, if necessary.